googleapis/google-cloud-cpp/release/README.md

 Review the new release in the GitHub web UI (the link to the pre-release will be output from the `release.sh` script that was run in the previous step).
-If everything looks OK, uncheck the pre-release checkbox and publish.
+If everything looks OK:

+1. Uncheck the pre-release checkbox.
+1. Check the latest release checkbox.
+1. Click the update release button.

 ## Check the published docs on googleapis.dev